grumpyjames/birding-almanac/features/a-200-bird-year/part-40-spotted-crake.md

 little lasting impression other than that brief buff flourish.

-We debate the relative pros and cons of walking back versus ordering a taxi (a very short conversation bookended by an proudly covert wee near the car park).
-Before too long we're on the train home, not quite victorious, but successful, at least.
+We debate the relative pros and cons of walking back versus ordering a taxi.
+Before too long we're on the train home, not quite victorious, but certainly successful.